avril-microbes/Project-Plasmodium/README.md

 1. Streamlined optimization strategy search and improved run time drastically by implementing parallel computing and vectorizing sub-functions.
     * Allows sensitivity analysis to be conducted using plastic conversion rate strategy rather than static strategy.
     * Configurable code allows each aspect of modelling process (DDE solver, parameter sets, degrees of freedom...) to be altered with minimum manipulation.
-3. Incorporated option to allow conversion rate to depend on states (etc. density of infected RBC) rather than time.
+2. Incorporated option to allow conversion rate to depend on states (etc. density of infected RBC) rather than time.
+3. Incorporated several modes of innate immunity:
+    * Greischar's model for saturating immunity (targeted infected RBC removal)
+    * Kochin's model for saturating immunity (targeted infected RBC removal + explicit modelling of effector cell population)
+    * Kamiya's model for innate immunity (targeted infected RBC removal, indiscriminant removal of RBC)

 ## Next steps
 1. Creating configurable models that simulate realistic within-host parasite dynamics and can rapidly derive the optimal conversion rate strategy.